gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Improve logging and error message feedback, given that we have better insight into what's happening.

-## Story: New language and publication plugins use plugin rules mechanism to define tasks
+## Story: Language and publication plugins use plugin rules mechanism to define tasks

-- Change the native language, jvm language and the publication plugins, to use this mechanism to define tasks from their models.
+- Change the native language, jvm language and the publication plugins, to use this mechanism to define tasks (only) from their models.

-## Story: Build author is informed when model rule targets unknown model object

 # Milestone x - Make things faster